Introduction

 void Configure();

-void ChangeRun(int64_t run_number);
+void ChangeRun(int32_t run_number);

-void Process(int64_t run_number, uint64_t event_number);
+void Process(int32_t run_number, uint64_t event_number);

-is called once when the factory is instantiated.
+Configure is called once when the factory is instantiated.
 This is where the user should initialize the underlying Algorithm.
-JANA will have already fetched the services, configured the logger, and set the values of the Config
+JANA will have already fetched the services, configured the logger, and set the values of the Config struct, so all the user needs to do is pass these things to the Algorithm.

-is called once JANA detects that a new run has been started.
+ChangeRun is called once JANA detects that a new run has been started.
 This is where the user should update calibration data or other resources keyed off of the run number.
-JOmniFactory also provides a Resource
+JOmniFactory also provides a Resource registered member to automatically retrieve data from an arbitrary Service, though this is still experimental.

-is called for every event.
+Process is called for every event.
 (Side note: Although note that because different threads have different factory instances, any individual factory cannot be guaranteed to witness the entire event stream.
 If you need to have one instance that processes the entire event stream, JANA provides JEventProcessors and JEventProcessorSequential for that purpose.)
-JANA will have already prefetched the registered Inputs before Process
+JANA will have already prefetched the registered Inputs before Process is called.
+The user needs to execute the Algorithm using those inputs, and copy the resulting outputs back to the registered Outputs.
+JANA will then take care of publishing the outputs downstream.

 Note that unlike earlier factory base classes, JOmniFactory uses the Curiously Recurring Template Pattern so that the callback methods aren’t virtual.
 This lets the optimizer get rid of any performance penalty for the extra layer of indirection.